 Antipsychotic medications have been used for over fifty years to treat schizophrenia and a variety of other psychiatric disorders.
-Schizophrenia is believed to be caused by an increase in the cerebral activity of dopamine D_2 in the mesolimbic and/or mesocortical regions of the brain.
-Antipsychotic medications exert their effect in part by blocking D_2 receptors.
+Schizophrenia is believed to be caused by an increase in the cerebral activity of dopamine $D_2$ in the mesolimbic and/or mesocortical regions of the brain.
+Antipsychotic medications exert their effect in part by blocking $D_2$ receptors.
 It is the blockade of these receptors in the mesolimbic pathway that is believed to contribute to desired antipsychotic effects, especially improvement of positive symptoms associated with the disorder.
-Antipsychotics are divided into three distinct classes based on their affinity for D_2 and other neuroreceptors: typical (conventional) antipsychotics, atypical antipsychotics, and D_2 partial agonists.
-Typical antipsychotics are more commonly referred to as first generation antipsychotics (FGAs) and the atypical antipsychotics including the D_2 partial agonist (also considered an atypical) are also known as second generation antipsychotics (SGAs).
-Since D_2 is the partial agonist (also considered an atypical) are also known as second generation antipsychotics (SGAs).
+Antipsychotics are divided into three distinct classes based on their affinity for $D_2$ and other neuroreceptors: typical (conventional) antipsychotics, atypical antipsychotics, and $D_2$ partial agonists.
+Typical antipsychotics are more commonly referred to as first generation antipsychotics (FGAs) and the atypical antipsychotics including the $D_2$ partial agonist (also considered an atypical) are also known as second generation antipsychotics (SGAs).

-In addition to blocking D2 receptors in the mesolimbic pathway, FGAs also block D2 receptors in the mesocortical, tuberoinfundibular, and nigrostriatal pathways.2 D2 blockade in these other pathways is thought to be responsible for the hyperprolactinemia and extrapyramidal symptoms (EPS) associated with this class.4 FGAs may be characterized according to their affinity for the D2 receptor.
+In addition to blocking D2 receptors in the mesolimbic pathway, FGAs also block D2 receptors in the mesocortical, tuberoinfundibular, and nigrostriatal pathways.
+D2 blockade in these other pathways is thought to be responsible for the hyperprolactinemia and extrapyramidal symptoms (EPS) associated with this class.
+FGAs may be characterized according to their affinity for the D2 receptor.
 Low potency antipsychotics, such as chlorpromazine and thioridazine, are more sedating and associated with a higher incidence of anticholinergic side effects.
-Fluphenazine, haloperidol, pimozide, thiothixene, and trifluoperazine are high potency antipsychotics that are less sedating but associated with a higher incidence of EPS.
-The medium potency antipsychotics (loxapine, molindone, and perphenazine) possess a moderate risk of EPS and anticholinergic side effects.5 With the exception of pimozide, all FGAs are indicated for use in the treatment of schizophrenia.
+Fluphenazine, haloperidol, pimozide, thiothixene, and trifluoperazine are high potency antipsychotics (loxapine, molindone, and perphenazine) possess a moderate risk of EPS and anticholinergic side effects.
+With the exception of pimozide, all FGAs are indicated for use in the treatment of schizophrenia.
 FGAs are effective in the treatment of positive symptoms of schizophrenia, which include agitation, aggression, delusions, and hallucinations.
-Negative symptoms of schizophrenia which include avolition, anhedonia, alogia, affective flattening, and social withdrawal, do not respond as well to this antipsychotic class.4 Pimozide is indicated only for the suppression of motor and phonic tics in patients with Tourette's disorder.
+Negative symptoms of schizophrenia which include avolition, anhedonia, alogia, affective flattening, and social withdrawal, do not respond as well to this antipsychotic class.
+Pimozide is indicated only for the suppression of motor and phonic tics in patients with Tourette's disorder.

 The term "atypical antipsychotic" was introduced in 1989 when clozapine was approved for use by the Food and Drug Administration (FDA).
-Originally, this term referred to an antipsychotic with a low risk of EPS.5 As a class, SGAs or atypical antipsychotics are more selective in targeting the mesolimbic D2 pathway.
-They also block or partially block serotonin (5-HT){2A} and 5-HT{1A} receptors and have a greater affinity for 5-HT2 receptors than D2 receptors.^{1,5} These differences in neuropharmacologic activity are associated with a lower risk of EPS and tardive dyskinesia; the risks vary with the specificity of each agent for D2 and serotonin receptors.^{1,5} Atypical antipsychotics have a more favorable outcome in the treatment of the negative symptoms of schizophrenia.1 The SGAs are comprised of nine separate chemical entities, each with a unique neuropharmacologic and adverse event profile, mechanism of action, and chemical structure.
+Originally, this term referred to an antipsychotic with a low risk of EPS.
+As a class, SGAs or atypical antipsychotics are more selective in targeting the mesolimbic $D_2$ pathway.
+They also block or partially block serotonin (5-HT)2A and 5-HT1A receptors and have a greater affinity for 5-HT2 receptors than $D_2$ receptors.
+These differences in neuropharmacologic activity are associated with a lower risk of EPS and tardive dyskinesia; the risks vary with the specificity of each agent for $D_2$ and serotonin receptors.
+Atypical antipsychotics have a more favorable outcome in the treatment of the negative symptoms of schizophrenia.
+The SGAs are comprised of nine separate chemical entities, each with a unique neuropharmacologic and adverse event profile, mechanism of action, and chemical structure.
 The SGAs are aripiprazole, asenapine, clozapine, iloperidone, lurasidone, olanzapine, paliperidone, quetiapine, risperidone and ziprasidone.